Initial example

 test_rss_2D_method1.fits

-Reconstructed RSS image from the Hawaii image
+Reconstructed RSS from Hawaii

 test_ifu_3D_method1.fits

-Reconstructed 3D data cube built from the previous RSS image
+Reconstructed 3D cube from RSS

-These files store different steps of the simulation procedure.
+The mentioned files store different steps of the simulation procedure.
 Details follow.

 White-light image corresponding to the IFU field of view, using a particular oversampling.
 By default, the oversampling is set to 10, and for that reason the last part of the file name before the extension is os10.
 The oversampling can be modified using the parameter --noversampling_whitelight when running fridadrp-ifu-simulator.